 Notes

-• With leftovers, you can store wrapped well in the fridge.
-I am partial to how this cake tastes when it’s chilled, so we store it in the fridge.
+• Store leftovers wrapped well in the fridge.
 You can also freeze slices for future enjoyment.
 Wrap tightly in plastic wrap (wrapping slices on small paper plates makes this easy) and freeze for up to 6 months.
 Thaw at room temperature or in the fridge.

 • You can make the cakes the day before you plan to serve.
 Let cool fully, then place on two separate plates and wrap well with plastic wrap.
 Store at room temperature.
 Frost just before serving if possible.